HMT Alvis: Naval Service

-Alvis was requisitioned for war service as an anti submarine trawler, on 30 Apr 1940.
-She was given the pennant number 4118 and the Admiralty paid a hire rate of £84.0.0d per month.
-Alvis was given one 12pdr gun as her main armament and assigned to the Royal Naval Patrol Service.
+Alvis was requisitioned for war service as an anti-submarine trawler on 30 April 1940.
+She was given the pennant number 4118 and the Admiralty paid a hire rate of £84 per month.
+Alvis was given one QF 12-pdr 12 cwt gun as her main armament and assigned to the Royal Naval Patrol Service.

 Alvis was fitted out as a minesweeper in May 1941, and from January 1942 she was based at Hartlepool with M/S Group 148.
 She took part in the minesweeping operations that were vital to the success and safety of the Allied landings in Normandy in 1944:

 Fate

-Alvis was returned to civilian service just before the end of the war in Europe in Mar 1945.
+Alvis was returned to civilian service just before the end of the war in Europe in March 1945.
 She was then owned by a number of companies including: Ocean Steam Trawling Co Ltd, Milford Fisheries Ltd, Boston Deep Sea Fisheries Ltd, and Argosy Trawling Co Ltd of Fleetwood.
 Alvis was eventually scrapped at Barrow-in-Furness in 1954.